Cheukting/Cheukting.github.io/_posts/2020-07-20-shiny-app-python.md

 output_notebook()
 ```

-This let you output your "app" inline in the Jupyter notebook, If you want to export it as an html and embedded in your blog (like I did above) the you can use `output_file` instead.
+This lets you output your "app" inline in the Jupyter notebook, If you want to export it as an html and embedded in your blog (like I did above) you can use `output_file` instead.

 ```python
 source = ColumnDataSource(data)
 ```

-This create a source with the data that we have, a source created with `ColumnDataSource` can let you pass this data to the Bokeh plots and JS Callbacks (that we will explain later).
+This creates a source with the data that we have, a source created with `ColumnDataSource` can let you pass this data to the Bokeh plots and JS Callbacks (that we will explain later).

 ```python
 plot = figure(plot_width=400, plot_height=200, x_range=[0,6], y_range=[0,5])